We use cookies to make your experience better.

 Set up NVM for multi-user.
 After installing NVM it automatically adds the necessary commands for it to work, but it will only work if you are logged in as root;

-and start Debain again.After following the instructions and setting up NVM you can now install the required node version using nvm install version_here
+nano /root/.bashrc and comment out those lines by adding a # at the start.nano /etc/profile and paste those lines at the end and make sure to replace $HOME with /rootexit and start Debain again.After following the instructions and setting up NVM you can now install the required node version using nvm install version_here.

 To check the install process (Will not actually install code-server) If it all looks good, you can install code-server by running the second command